AlexanderBerthon/FormatNames/README.md

 # FormatNames

+***!!!THIS ONLY WORKS ON .TXT FILES DO NOT RUN ON ANY OTHER FILE TYPE OR THE FILE WILL BE CORRUPTED AND DATA LOST!!!***

 I just make apps to automate repetitive tasks that I run across at work.

 One thing that is annoying is when people send me lists of names in different formats.